mykanadine/WifiGeneration/README.md

 - Completed documentation and AI Usage Declaration
 - Added deployed website link to website description

+### July 18,2026 - July 19,2026
+- Resaerched and compiled more information, specifically regarding the more technical aspects of each Wi-fi Generation.
+- Compiled visuals to add

 ### July 20, 2026

 - Added CSMA/CA section